 What ingredients are in Grape Jelly Cocktail Meatballs?

 The recipe is super easy to put together as it uses a few very simple ingredients.
 It is small meatballs that have been simmered in a sauce made up of chili sauce and grape jelly.
 The recipe in the Elegant but Easy cookbook includes the juice of one lemon but many recipes choose to omit it.
 The original recipe also cooked the meatballs in the sauce while other recipes of the time preferred to bake the meatballs separately before adding them to the sauce.
 Other changes throughout the years of this recipe have been the substitution of premade frozen meatballs sometimes for the homemade and the use of the slow cooker instead of the chafing dish.
 A popular swap is a can of jellied cranberry sauce for the grape jelly.

 When was Grape Jelly Cocktail Meatballs popular?

 Of course with the popularity of the television show Mad Men and its 1960s setting, a 2008 article included the meatballs on the list of appetizers for a perfect swinging sixties party.
-Though many period accurate dishes where mentioned or shown on the show such as California dip and pineapple upside down cake, unfortunately the chafing meatballs were never so lucky.
+Though many period-accurate dishes were mentioned or shown on the show such as California dip and pineapple upside-down cake, unfortunately, the chafing meatballs were never so lucky.
 And in some random recent events, while walking through the frozen section while out shopping, I found grape jelly chili sauce meatballs.
 I guess the brand Farm Rich (trust me this is sooo not sponsored) has put out the flavor for a limited time.